+GROUP Interrupt

+SYNTAX INT_RETURN <label></label>

+Op.
+CODE 140

+Modes Program

-GROUP Interrupt SYNTAX INT RETURN <label></label> OP.
-CODE 140 Modes Program DESCRIPTION This command indicates the end of an interrupt service routine, and specifies how the program should continue.
+DESCRIPTION This command indicates the end of an interrupt service routine, and specifies how the program should continue.
 See 4.11.7.3, INT_RETURN.

-Syntax Arguments LabelSpecifies the label number from which the program must continue running once the interrupt service routine has been completed.If set to -1, the program will continue EXAMPLE MOVE_D 655360 -1 SET_OUTPUT 1 OFF END INT Target_velocity >= 400 SET_OUTPUT 1 ON SET_OUTPUT 1 ON INT RETURN -1 EXAMPLE EXPLANATION A motor movement to position 655360 is started.
+SYNTAX ARGUMENTS Specifies the label number from which the program must continue running once the interrupt service routine has been completed.
+If set to -1, the program will continue running from the point at which it was

+interrupted.
+Serial 1 U

+EXAMPLE MOVE D 655360 -1

+SET_OUTPUT 1 OFF

+END

+INT Target_velocity &gt;= 400

+SET_OUTPUT 1 ON

+INT_RETURN -1

+EXAMPLE EXPLANATION A motor movement to position 655360 is started.
 When, during the motion, the value of the variable Target_velocity reaches or exceeds 400, Output 1 will be set ON.
 The program will then continue from the point at which it was interrupted: once the motor motion has finished, Output 1 will be set OFF.

-SEE ALSO EXT_INT, INT Variables: Interrupt_mask, Interrupt_request, Interrupt_pending
+SEE ALSO EXT_INT, INT

+Variables: Interrupt_mask, Interrupt_request, Interrupt_pending